Doing business in the Netherlands

 Dutch holding structure

-The Dutch BV holding structure has two main advantages: lower risk-profile and a lower tax burden.
 The business activity will take place in the operating BV.
 The holding BV will deliver 'management services' for the operating bv.
 Any profits made in the operating bv can be transferred as dividends to the holding BV without having to pay dividend tax.
 You will also not pay double profit tax over this profit.
 Plus, there is no inter-company dividend taxed, so this transfer is tax-free.
 In case of bankruptcy of the operating BV, your assets that you have "moved up" (cash, IP etc.) to the holding will be protected.

 Also, if you one day sell the operating company, you will receive the profits from the sale in the holding where you can keep the money without paying additional profit or dividend tax over the sale.
 You can reinvest this tax-free from the holding into another entity.
 If you do not have a holding in place, the sales profit will be paid out immediately to yourself and you will pay much higher personal income tax over the sale profit.